official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 whether or not [resolutions] 678 and 687 could ‘revive’ the authority for military action.
-As is well-known, I had told the Prime Minister that my view was that we had to go down the UN route in any event, but I also had to keep our negotiating position protected publicly, and that was why I used the words that I did.”176
+As is well-known, I had told the Prime Minister that my view was that we had to go down the UN route in any event, but I also had to keep our negotiating position protected publicly, and that was why I used the words that I did.”[^176]

 488. Preliminary discussions on the US and UK interpretations of the legal authorities for the use of force took place at the end of March.

-173 Minute Wood to Private Secretary [FCO], 26 March 2002, ‘Iraq’.
+[^173]: Minute Wood to Private Secretary [FCO], 26 March 2002, ‘Iraq’.
-174 Public hearing, 26 January 2010, page 16.
+[^174]: Public hearing, 26 January 2010, page 16.
-175 Public hearing, 26 January 2010, page 17.
+[^175]: Public hearing, 26 January 2010, page 17.
-176 Public hearing, 8 February 2010, pages 3-4.
+[^176]: Public hearing, 8 February 2010, pages 3-4.

 474

-The Report of the Iraq Inquiry489.
-In late March 2002, Lord Goldsmith, Attorney General, informed Mr Hoon and Mr Straw that there could be considerable difficulties in justifying the use of force without further action by the Security Council.
+489. In late March 2002, Lord Goldsmith, Attorney General, informed Mr Hoon and Mr Straw that there could be considerable difficulties in justifying the use of force without further action by the Security Council.